 - Release Date

-In the second, but otherwise unconnected part of Clint Eastwood’s filmic examination of the battle for Iwo Jima, the director outdoes his previous feature on the subject, Flags of Our Fathers, at every turn.
+In the second, but otherwise unconnected part of Clint Eastwood’s cinematic examination of the battle for Iwo Jima, the director outdoes his previous feature on the subject, Flags of Our Fathers, at every turn.
 Letters of Iwo Jima underlines the universality of the soldier and the inhumanity of war, and unlike Flags, concentrates on building strong, admirable characters that send a message about the cultural sameness among wartime enemies.
 Several touching and thoughtfully constructed scenes point out the identical attitudes of Japanese and American soldiers toward war and killing.
 Eastwood, in the past two decades with films like The Unforgiven and Mystic River, has excelled in creating somber moments onscreen.
 He doesn’t bother showing the details of the war; this film isn’t about battle.
-Amid all the chaos, there are men who are afraid of dying, who just want to go home to their wives, families, and jobs.
+Amid all the chaos, some men are afraid of dying, while others just want to go home to their wives, families, and jobs.

 Versatile actor Ken Watanabe (Batman Begins, The Last Samurai) plays General Kuribayashi, a hailed war strategist who’s sense of duty and loyalty to imperial Japan is one of honor, not of passionate hatred for Americans, which American propaganda from the period might have us believe exists in the heart of the common Japanese soldier.
 Japanese propaganda, as shown in the film, speaks of an undisciplined, over-emotional American soldier that will be easy to defeat because of his disorderly battle strategy.
 Both sides lied to their soldiers, to their people, to justify hatred and war.